nottelabs/open-operator-evals/README.md

 Reasoning: Convergence Proxy-lite
 ```

-Convergence Proxy-lite performs significantly below competitors at just 38.4% (agent) and 31.4% (evaluation) success rates.
-However, these results appear heavily impacted by technical issues, as the system frequently triggers Google's CAPTCHA and bot detection services.
-Despite these limitations, Convergence demonstrates remarkably better alignment between self-assessment and evaluation than Browser-Use, with one run achieving perfect 1.000 alignment with zero mismatches.
+[Convergence Proxy-lite](https://github.com/convergence-ai/proxy-lite) achieved 38.4% agent success and 31.4% LLM-verified success, lower than other evaluated systems.
+These results were affected by frequent triggers of Google’s CAPTCHA and bot detection.
+In one run, the system achieved perfect alignment (1.000) with zero mismatches between self-reported and verified outcomes, indicating accurate self-assessment under certain conditions.
 This suggests that with improved bot detection handling, Convergence would likely outperform Browser-Use due to its superior self-awareness and calibration.

 | Runs                                                | Agent Self-Report | LLM Evaluation | Alignment | Mismatch | Time per Task |
 | --------------------------------------------------- | ----------------- | -------------- | --------- | -------- | ------------- |